manuelmreyna/inverse-river-transport/README.md

 Other optional arguments are:

---btcs_csv_path, csv with the breakthrough curves to be estimated, default is 'data/antietam_creek_tracer_data.csv' which can be edited to use the same input format.
+`--btcs_csv_path`, csv with the breakthrough curves to be estimated, default is 'data/antietam_creek_tracer_data.csv' which can be edited to use the same input format.
---data_dir, directory with the synthetic data .npy files, default is 'data' --Nt, number of subdivisions in a unit of dimensionless time for forward solver, default and the one that is published is 150 --n_synth, size of the synthetic dataset, default and the one that is published is 10000 --seed, seed for synthetic dataset, default and the one that is published is 1 --memory_func, memory function describing the immobile exchange, 'first order' (default) or 'power law' --bound_cond, boundary condition and definition of the domain, 'semi-infinite-conc', 'semi-infinite-mixed' or 'infinite' (default)
+`--data_dir`, directory with the synthetic data .npy files, default is 'data'.
+`--Nt`, number of subdivisions in a unit of dimensionless time for forward solver, default and the one that is published is 150.
+`--n_synth`, size of the synthetic dataset, default and the one that is published is 10000.
+`--seed`, seed for synthetic dataset, default and the one that is published is 1.
+`--memory_func`, memory function describing the immobile exchange, 'first order' (default) or 'power law'.
+`--bound_cond`, boundary condition and definition of the domain, 'semi-infinite-conc', 'semi-infinite-mixed' or 'infinite' (default).
---n_lmbds, number of terms in the KL expansion, default is 35
+`--n_lmbds`, number of terms in the KL expansion, default is 35.

 This saves: